jiawei-mo/scale_optimization/README.md

 - We augmented [FullSystem](https://github.com/JakobEngel/dso/tree/master/src/FullSystem) of DSO to **src/SODSOSystem** with scale optimization.
 - The files in **src/dso_helpers** are helpers for DSO which are directly copied from DSO.
 - The main() locates in **src/so_dso_node.cpp**.

+# Tests on EuRoC dataset
+In the start of EuRoC dataset,the drone is flying up down and looking at very close objects (e.g. the wood platform).
+These cases are too challenging for the initialization of scale optimization (i.e. find an initial scale in a brute-force way).
+The system achieves better performance if the start part is skipped.